odoo/documentation/content/legal/terms/enterprise.rst

 For the duration of this Agreement, Odoo SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:

-- the Customer’s computing systems are in good operational order and, for Self-Hosting, that the Software is installed in a suitable operating environment;
+- the Customer's computing systems are in good operational order and, for Self-Hosting, that the Software is installed in a suitable operating environment;
 - the Customer provides adequate troubleshooting information and, for Self-Hosting, any access that Odoo SA may need to identify, reproduce and address problems;